 A strong impact, force or blow that causes the brain to move back and forth within the skull may produce a concussion.
 These incidents can occur from athletic activity in school or out of school, car or biking accidents or other types of falls or collisions.
 The District encourages use of a graduated "Return to Learn" protocol based on symptoms for concussed students and requires a "return to play" protocol for student athletes.
 All student athletes must have an annual STUDENT-ATHLETE AND PARENT/LEGAL GUARDIAN CONCUSSION STATEMENT.
-For additional information, see the district website at www.mcpsmt.org student services can be a student service can be a student of the service can be added to the service can be added to
+For additional information, see the district website at www.mcpsmt.org □student services □health services □Concussion.